All Episodes

 Take a brief time.

-I have this sound bite, played the soundbite.
+I have this sound bite, played the sound bite.

 In light of everything here, you can now expect Trump is going to be loaded and fired back.

-And again, it's what Jendle wants.
+And again, it's what Jendal wants.

 So anyway, there's a strategy behind all this is the point.